lucaszluhan/microfrontend-react/README.md

 ** Micro frontend project with React **

-Each paste on main repository is a single app and are integrated into container with webpack.
+Each folder on main repository is a single app and are integrated into container with webpack.

 This is my first step to understand micro architecture.